gemini

 Request throttling:

-Applies the rate limit set in the config (section gemini
+Applies the rate limit set in the config (section gemini.rate_limits; use the model id as the key).
+If no rate

 limit is configured, uses a default of 600 RPM.